Scientists debate how lethal COVID is. Some say it's now less risky than flu

 "I'm sorry — I just disagree," says Dr. Anthony Fauci, the White House's medical adviser, and director of the National Institute of Allergy and Infectious Diseases.
 "The severity of one compared to the other is really quite stark.
 And the potential to kill of one versus the other is really quite stark."

-COVID is still killing hundreds of people every day, which means more than 125,000 additional COVID deaths could occur over the next 12 month if deaths continue at that pace, Fauci notes.
-COVID has already killed more than 1 million Americans and it was the third leading cause of death in 2021.
+COVID is still killing hundreds of people every day, which means more than 125,000 additional COVID deaths could occur over the next 12 months if deaths continue at that pace, Fauci notes.
+COVID-19 has already killed more than 1 million Americans and it was the third leading cause of death in 2021.

 A bad flu season kills about 50,000 people.